 Can I use my insurance benefits?

-Yes, Roamers Therapy LLC is preferred provider for United Health Care/Optum, BCBS-PPO, Blue Choice PPO, Cigna, and Aetna.
+Yes, Roamers Therapy LLC is preferred provider for Aetna, Blue Cross Blue Choice PPO, CareFirst PPO, Cigna, and United Healthcare.

 We are happy to help you understand your in-network and out-of-network benefits for a particular plan.

 All Roamers Therapy clinicians are currently in-network with:

 Blue Cross Blue Shield PPO

 Cigna / Evernorth

 Some of our clinicians are also in-network with:

 If you do not have the above mentioned insurances, then Roamers Therapy is a private practice that is considered an out-of-network provider.
 This means that you will pay for sessions and seek potential reimbursement from your insurance that are available through out-of-network benefits.

 Depending on your plan you may receive full, partial, or no reimbursement, so we recommend you contact your insurance about your plan, prior to booking a session.
 When you contact your insurance company you would ask your insurance company what are your out-of-network benefits for out-patient behavioral or mental health.

 Roamers Therapy as a courtesy will be able provide you a super-bill (receipt) to assist you with getting reimbursement from your insurance.